aglaia-resident/jetbrains-lsl-support/README.md

 Download LSL.xml

 Go to the IDE folder of your personal folder.
-Where is this folder depends of your OS and how your IDE was installed.
+Where is this folder depends on your OS and how your IDE was installed.
 For example, on Ubuntu system, that will be something like :

 ```